How To Adopt A Dynamic Marketing Budget For Your Apartments In 2023

 Identify your dynamic marketing sources

-We recommend adding dynamic marketing sources like Google or Facebook ads to your strategy if you haven't already done so.
-They allow you to make changes to spending any time you want, which is critical because you will need some dynamic levers in your marketing budget.
+Those sources allow you to make changes to spending any time you want, which is critical because you will need some dynamic levers in your marketing budget.

-You can calculate your Cost Per Lease by dividing the monthly cost of a source by the number of leases it generates.
-The equation looks like this:
+Pay close attention to Cost Per Lease by dividing the monthly cost of a source by the number of leases it generates.
+The lower the cost, the better.

 Know your community's leasing needs (supply)